-Important Questions with Answers for Class 12 CBSE Economics Chapter 5 – Government Budget and the Economy which is outlined by expert Economics teachers from the latest version of CBSE (NCERT) books.
+Important questions with answers for CBSE Class 12 Economics Chapter 5 – Government Budget and the Economy are outlined by expert economics teachers from the latest version of CBSE (NCERT) books.

-A direct tax is a tax which is imposed on,
+A direct tax is a tax that is imposed on which of the following?

-Answer: Budget is the government’s annual statement of the estimated receipts and expenditures over the fiscal year.
+A budget is an annual statement of the estimated government receipts and expenditures over the fiscal year.
 A particular fiscal year in an economy (mainly in India) runs from 1st April to 31st March.

 - Budget deficit